ChessMan08/Historic_NBA_Player_Analysis/README.md

    source venv/bin/activate  # On Windows use `venv\\Scripts\\activate`
    pip install -r requirements.txt
    ```

+## Dataset

+The dataset is provided in a compressed `.7z` file `(basketball.sqlite.7z)`.
+Please extract it using a tool like `7-Zip` and place the extracted `basketball.sqlite` file in the project directory before running the code.

 ## Usage

 1. Place the basketball.sqlite database file under the root directory or update db_path in the script.